 Most endangered cat

-There are only 10,000 cheetahs left in the wild, making the cheetah Africa’s most endangered big cat.
+There are less than 8,000 cheetahs left in the wild, making the cheetah Africa’s most endangered big cat.

 Educational Resources Kids for Cheetahs